📋 What is Dental Malpractice?

 You must file within 1 year after you discover (or should have discovered) the injury and its negligent cause.
 This is subjective based on when you knew or reasonably should have known.

 Absolute outer limit.
-Regardless of discovery, you cannot file more than 3 years after the date of the dental treatment, with limited exceptions.
+Regardless of discovery, you generally cannot file more than 3 years after the date of injury, with limited exceptions (foreign-body cases, fraud, intentional concealment).

 💡 Important Exceptions